bluematador/bluematador-metrics-client-python/README.md

 `def count(self, name, value, sample_rate, labels):`
   * `name: (required)` The metric name e.g. 'myapp.request.size'.
 Cannot contain ':' or '|'
   * `value: (optional)` the amount to increment the metric by, the default is 1.
-  * `sampleRate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
+  * `sample_rate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
 Default value is 1
   * `labels: (optional)`  adds metadata to a metric.
 Specified as a dict of key value pairs.
 Cannot contain '#' or '|'

 ```